What is a salaried judge ?

 A judge sitting in retirement in the UK is a former full-time judge who has retired from their position but is still available to hear cases on a part-time basis.
 These judges are sometimes referred to as “retired judges” or “recalled judges”.

-As of April 2024, the daily fees for a District Judge or Deputy District Judge sitting in retirement is £623.74 or £642.34 with the London Weighting Fee as published in Judicial Daily Sitting Fees for Sitting in Retirement Posts (effective 1 April 2024).
+As of April 2024, the daily fees for a District Judge or Deputy District Judge sitting in retirement is £648.70 or £667.30 with the London Weighting Fee as published in Judicial Sitting in Retirement Fees 2025 to 2026.

 The role of a judge sitting in retirement is to assist with the caseload of the court or tribunal they are appointed to and to provide additional judicial resources where needed.
 They may be appointed to sit in a specific court or tribunal or to act as a relief judge to cover for other judges who are unable to hear cases.